Crumb Top Baking

 Pinterest image for Edamame Hummus - pin 2.

-Edamame Hummus is a spin on traditional hummus made without chickpeas and seasoned with jalapeño and cilantro for a fresh and spicy flavour.
+Edamame Hummus is a spin on traditional hummus made without chickpeas and seasoned with jalapeño and cilantro for a fresh and spicy flavor.
 Serve it up with veggies, pretzels or crackers for a quick and easy snack, or use it as a spread for sandwiches and wraps!

 Overhead view of edamame hummus in a black bowl, surrounded by bowls of celery, crackers and pretzels.